Notice of Privacy Practices

-> - Right to Amend.
-You have the right to amend your health information maintained
+- Right to Amend.
+You have the right to ask us to amend your health information

-by or for MCMC, or used by MCMC to make decisions about you.
-We will require
+maintained by or for MCMC, or used by MCMC to make decisions about you.

-that you provide a reason for the request, and we may deny your request
+We will require that you provide a reason for the request, and we may

-the information is no longer available to make the amendment); (b) is
+the source of the information is no longer available to make the amendment);

-not part of the health information that we keep; (c) is already accurate
+(b) is not part of the health information that we keep; (c) is already

 - Right to an Accounting of Disclosures.
 You have the right to request a